Manage Cookie Preferences

 How to transfer an ISA.

-Written on Mar 28th, 2024 Time to read: 6 minutes
+Written by Neil Rayner on 28th March 2024 Time to read: 6 minutes

 Since they were introduced in 1999, Individual Savings Accounts (ISAs) have offered savings and investment opportunities while preventing people from being taxed on their interest.
 They were brought in by the government as an alternative option to other savings accounts.